 The contrast between psuche and zoe can be distinguished as follows:

 According to the Bible, if mankind is to move beyond the mere practice of religion and enjoy the fullness of God he must receive new life that is heavenly or eternal in nature.
-The absolute highest quality of life; it is the very life (zoe) of God.
+It is the absolute highest quality of life; the very life (zoe) of God.

 God initiated a selfless, irrevocable covenant before the foundation of the world by which He could justly share His life (zoe) with undeserving, fallen man (Isaiah 53:10; John 6:39; Titus 3:5-7; Hebrews 6:19-7:3; 7:11-8:6; 9:11-17, 23-28; 10:5-10, 19-25; 12-14; 29-39; 11:1-12:17; 12:22-29; 13:10-14; 20-21; etc.).
 Known as the Eternal Covenant, its fundamental stipulations included the sacrificial death of the Son for the payment of all human transgression of divine law and His resurrection to new life by the Father.
 Its benefit is applied to the elect by the Spirit.
 The Eternal Covenant is the sole basis for reconciliation between God and man.